Bostjan24/SOB-monitor/README.md

 <b>Saving data to the database</b>

 If you want to save the data to the database, you need to create database yourself.
-Database name must be 'sob_monitor', script to create the table can be found in the script.sql document. <b>I run the database on MariaDB server.
+Script to create the tables is located in the script.sql document. <b>I run the database on MariaDB server.
 I haven't tried any other servers, so I suggest that you use MariaDB as well.
 If not, there is a chance that the program won't work.</b><br><b>You also need to tweak the code a little.

 <b>Options</b><br>
   `-a, --show-averages=> Shows averages for selected sheet.`<br>